Archive for the 'Clients' Category

 Exchange Server 2007/2010

-For those using Exchange Server 2007 or 2010, Lync will be connecting to your Exchange Web Services URL for free/busy information rather than the local MAPI profile in Outlook.
+For those using Exchange Server 2007 or 2010, Lync will be connecting to your Exchange Autodiscover Service URL and then onto your Web Services URL for free/busy information rather than the local MAPI profile in Outlook.

-For Lync to connect to Exchange Web Services, you need one of these URLs to be accessible.
+For Lync to connect to the Exchange Autodiscover service, you need one of these URLs to be accessible.

 Typically the autodiscover.sipdomain.com option is the most commonly deployed, as this compliments what is already usually deployed for Outlook 2010 to work.